 We aim to include other people’s journeys in future versions of BRIAN.
 So, if your loved one’s sadly passed away and you'd like to register your interest in sharing their medical records with BRIAN, please complete an expression of interest form and we'll be in touch as soon as possible.

 Aside from your name, these are the details we need to request your data.

 *If you are a parent, please have the NHS number and date of birth of the person with a brain tumour ready when completing the sign up form.

 To join BRIAN by post, please download the appropriate PDF form and post it to the address below:

 Post to: BRIAN, The Brain Tumour Charity, Hartshead House, 61-65 Victoria Road, Farnborough, GU14 7PA.

-We welcome participation by those who live in Scotland and Northern Ireland, so if you would like to take part, and live in these areas, please complete the pre-registration form.
-The process for Scotland and Northern Ireland is slightly different to that of England and Wales, but we are working to ensure the correct measures and permissions are in place to collect this data in a later phase of the project.
-If you choose to complete the pre-registration form, we'll be in touch as our progress in Scotland and Northern Ireland develops.
+We welcome participation by those who live in Wales, Scotland and Northern Ireland, so if you would like to take part, and live in these areas, please complete the pre-registration form.
+The process for Wales, Scotland and Northern Ireland is slightly different to that of England, but we are working to ensure the correct measures and permissions are in place to collect this data in a later phase of the project.
+If you choose to complete the pre-registration form, we'll be in touch as our progress in Wales, Scotland and Northern Ireland develops.